scott-klaytn/klaytn-docs/docs/misc/faq.md

 ## Where can I get a browser extension wallet like Metamask? <a id="where-can-i-get-a-browser-extension-wallet"></a>

-Klaytn's web brower extension wallet [Kaikas](https://chrome.google.com/webstore/detail/kaikas/jblndlipeogpafnldhgmapagcccfchpi?hl=en).
+Klaytn's web browser extension wallet [Kaikas](https://chrome.google.com/webstore/detail/kaikas/jblndlipeogpafnldhgmapagcccfchpi?hl=en).
 Kaikas is a non-custodial wallet with which you can make KLAY transactions and create accounts.